 Main content | back to top

-LNG also has the potential to be used in sectors such as rail and mining and we are looking at options to increase its use in our own operations.
+Beyond trucking and shipping, LNG also has the potential to be used in sectors such as rail and mining.
+We are also looking at options to increase LNG use in our own operations.